flock-community/aigentic/site/blog/2025-06-16-eudr/index.md

 image: /img/blog/eudr.png
 ---

-# Leveraging AI for EUDR Compliance
+# Leveraging Aigentic for EUDR Compliance

 ## The Challenge of EUDR Compliance for Product Catalogs